awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-distribution-cachebehavior.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LambdaFunctionAssociations`  <a name="cfn-cloudfront-distribution-cachebehavior-lambdafunctionassociations"></a>
-A complex type that contains zero or more Lambda function associations for a cache behavior\.
+A complex type that contains zero or more Lambda@Edge function associations for a cache behavior\.
 *Required*: No
 *Type*: List of [LambdaFunctionAssociation](aws-properties-cloudfront-distribution-lambdafunctionassociation.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)